-Nginx is a popular web server that is an alternative to the other web servers like Apache, IIS, etc. Nginx is a free open-source, high-performance initiative web and reverse proxy server.
+Nginx is a popular web server that is an alternative to the other web servers like Apache, IIS, etc. Nginx is a free open-source, high-performance initiative web and reverses proxy server.
 Nginx provides better performance against Apache and IIS.
 Most of the Linux system administrators deal with the Nginx web server in daily operations.
 In this tutorial, we will examine and learn how to restart (stop&start) Nginx server using different methods and commands like systemctl, service, nginx command, kill command, etc.

 Why Restart Nginx?

 Before restart the Nginx server or service you should have a valid reason to restart it.
 Especially in a critical application, the Nginx server may not start properly which will interrupt the service and create stress for you.
 The following reasons can be listed to restart the Nginx server.

 - Adding new web server or port instance

 In general Nginx web server can be restarted in 2 different ways.
 They are called Forcibly Restart or Gracefully Restart.
 Forcibly Restart will restart the main Nginx and child processes immediately where the user session will be lost.
 Gracefully restart will first start a new child process with the new configuration and then stop and start the main process.